tuesdaybornwhale/tuesdaybornwhale.github.io/content/posts/axiom_jigsaws.md

 {{< math_post >}}

-*'Anytime someone finds a problem with your axioms, you just say "oh, but of course that's not what I meant," and you change the axioms.'* - Yvik Swan, professor @ ULB
+*'Anytime someone finds a problem with your axioms, you just say "oh, but of course that's not what I meant," and you change the axioms.'* - cool math prof

 ## Intro
 I recently came across the ['Foundations of the Theory of Probability,'](https://archive.org/details/kolmogorov_202112) a 1933 paper by A.N.
 Kolmogorov which outlines the 'canonical' formalization of probability theory which we know and love(?) today.
 I took a probability course last semester and expected the content of Kolmogorov's paper to be very similar to what I had learned.
 It was therefore surprising and delightful to find that the foundational axioms given by Kolmogorov are *substantively* different from the ones I am used to.